Private, In-Home Tutoring in Millbury, Massachusetts

 Bi-weekly Progress Reports

-SchoolTutoring Academy’s tutoring programs for Millbury students start with a free academic assessment with an Academic Director.
+SchoolTutoring Academy’s tutoring programs for Millbury students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
 Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Millbury Public Schools consist of three schools and approximately 1,800 students.
 The district’s mission is to provide a safe environment where everyone is accepting of each other and that prepares students to contribute in a way that makes the world a better place for themselves and the generation that follows them.
 According to Millbury Public Schools’ Director of Curriculum, Instruction, and Assessment, the curricular focuses for the 2014-15 school year include the implementation of a new math curriculum in grades K-8, the third year of the Millbury Educator Evaluation System, and the construction of a district-wide professional development committee.

 We currently cover the following Millbury-area school district: Millbury Public Schools.